1st Flintshire Rifle Volunteers: Territorial Force

-World War I
+First World War

 Mobilisation

 On 3 August 1914 the Welsh Division's infantry brigades were at their annual camps when all training was cancelled and the battalions were ordered back to their HQs; war was declared next day.
 The 5th RWF mobilised on 5 August under the command of Lieutenant-Colonel B.E.
 Phillips, and the units had concentrated at their war stations (at Conway in the case of the North Wales Brigade) by 11 August.
 On that date TF units were invited to volunteer for Overseas Service and on 15 August the War Office issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way duplicate battalions, brigades and divisions were created, mirroring those TF formations being sent overseas.
 Later 3rd Line units were formed to train drafts for the 1st and 2nd Line.

 1/5th (Flintshire) Battalion

-The Welsh Division moved to Northampton at the end of August 1914, where on 18 November it was warned for service in India, but this was subsequently cancelled.
+The Welsh Division moved to Northampton at the end of August 1914, where on 18 November it was warned for service in British India, but this was subsequently cancelled.
 Training was interrupted by periods spent digging trenches for the East Coast defences.
 In December the division moved to Cambridge, then to Bedford in May 1915, where it was numbered as the 53rd (Welsh) Division, and the North Wales Brigade became the 158th (North Wales) Brigade.
 By July the battalion was at Higham Ferrers in Northamptonshire.
 On 2 July the division was ordered to refit for service in the Mediterranean.
 The first battalions to move were the 1/5th and 1/6th RWF, who entrained at Irchester for Devonport during the night of 13 July.
 The two battalions embarked on the Caledonia and sailed on 14 July.